ELEKTRONN/ELEKTRONN/RELEASING.md

 7. Upload to anaconda.org:

-        $ source <anaconda-root>/bin/activate <env>
+        $ source <anaconda-root>/bin/activate root
         $ anaconda login
           # (only necessary if you are not already logged in)
-          # enter your private username, e.g xeray or mdraw.
+          # Enter your private username, e.g xeray or mdraw.
 Do not enter elektronn.
-          # (your username has to be registered under the elektronn organization though.)
+          # Your username has to be registered under the elektronn organization, though.
         $ conda build .
         $ anaconda upload --user elektronn <path-to-elektronn.tar.bz2>
           # You find the <path-to-elektronn.tar.bz2> argument by looking at the last lines of "conda build ."'s output.
           # (Do not just copy-paste the proposed command.
 The "--user elektronn" flag is needed.)
         $ source deactivate

-8. Test everything again as if you were a new user: Install ELEKTRONN in a clean virtual environment and run some tests:
+8. Verify the published packages:

         $ python2 -m virtualenv /tmp/venv2b
         $ source /tmp/venv2b/bin/activate